nfrancque/Constraint-Manager/README.md

 ## TODO

-Validate constraint equations
+[] Validate constraint equations

-Get real example to see if numbers match up
+[] Get real example to see if numbers match up

+[] Improve unit testing

-Get ease of use input from others, especially with the variable substitution
+[] Get ease of use input from others, especially with the variable substitution

-Get documentation built
+[] Get documentation built

+[] Programmatic editing of configuration files

+[] Figure out why argcomplete doesn't work

+[] Better design generation - give interfaces a name, set part at creation time

-Make it a GUI?
+[] Make it a GUI?

 ## Development Guide

-Prerequisites:

-`~/.local/bin` must be in $PATH (python installs binaries here) setuptools must be installed

-To install the module (errors pop up on relative imports when not used as module, current workaround is simply to reinstall for changes):

-`python3.8 setup.py install --user`

-To use it on the command line:

-`constraint-manager -h`
+Constraint Manager uses pytest.

 To test for the first time (installs required test modules):